 Maintaining Current Partnerships

 Due to the increase in market demand and the company’s expansion to other markets, VASA faces various challenges and can consider several solutions.
 First, it is possible to focus on the solutions associated with the maintenance of the partnerships with the two transportation companies.
 This option can be viable as it is rather difficult to find a delivery company that could provide high-quality services in the glass industry due to the specifics of the delivery process (Sanchez Loppacher, Pancotto, & Vera, 2013).
-CristaLog Hnos. and Transfer S.A. have sufficient float to cover the demand of VASA.
+CristaLog Hnos. and Transfer S.A. has sufficient float to cover the demand of VASA.
 It is noteworthy that the trucks have trestle and modular technology that are specifically valuable in the process of delivery.
 The two transportation firms have different areas, so their interests do not overlap, which contributes to the development of appropriate relationships between the contractor and delivery services.

 Moreover, VASA has collaborated with these organizations for over two decades, so they managed to establish proper relationships that have a positive impact on their business development.
 Morana (2013) claims that sustainable supply chain management involves the development of effective relationships with partners and maintaining these links.
 Sanchez Loppacher et al. (2013) also claim that customers also have a positive attitude towards such lasting partnerships and develop good relationships with delivery companies as well.
 Maintaining current transportation companies will also help VASA avoid additional costs associated with contracting new firms.